 The first step in constructing synchronous dataflow schedules is to solve the balance equations [87].
 These equations determine the number of times each actor will fire during an iteration.
 Ordinarily, these equations are solved for a numeric solution, and an equivalent schedule is generated.
 In the PSDF domain, the balance equations are solved for a symbolic solution in the other variables.
 The symbolic solutions are converted into a quasi-static schedule where the number of firings of each actor is computed at run-time.
 For example, consider the model in figure 9.3.
-This model implies the following system of equations, where ProductionRate and ConsumptionRate are declared properties of each actor that will be solved for:
+This model implies the following system of equations, where ProductionRate and ConsumptionRate are declared properties of each port, and Firings is a property of each actor that will be solved for: